 The victim was one of 86 people who were taken to hospital during the two-day celebration of Caribbean culture, St John Ambulance said.

-Last year 117 people needed hospital treatment.'Admission of defeat'
+Last year 117 people needed hospital treatment.

 The Metropolitan Police had praised organisers for a "very peaceful" carnival, despite slightly more arrests than during last year's event.

 The latest total given by Scotland Yard was 245 people detained on Sunday and Monday, compared with 243 in 2010.

 It said it believed the earlier finishing time, of 19:00 BST instead of 20:30 BST, had had "a positive effect" on the way the carnival had gone.